 Vitamin B12 is crucial to the health of your cat’s immune system, nervous system, and digestive tract.
 It’s essential for healthy cognitive function.
 In addition, B12 assists in your cat’s digestion.

 Cats cannot produce their own B12.
 Cats obtain the vitamin through their diet, and most commercial cat foods provide sufficient amounts of B12 for a healthy cat.

 Why do some cats have a vitamin B12 deficiency?

 B12 is found in animal products such as meat, liver, fish, and eggs.
 And cats are carnivores.
 So you’d think a cat’s diet would contain plenty of B12.

 But sick cats may not be able to absorb enough of the B12 that’s in their food.
 The absorption of this vitamin is a complex process that involves the stomach, pancreas, small intestine, and liver, so if any one of those organs isn’t functioning well, less B12 gets absorbed.

 In addition, vitamin B12 only stays in the body for a limited time.
 In a healthy cat, the tissues retain B12 for an average of 13 days, but in a cat with gastrointestinal disease or other health problems, B12 may stay in the body for only about 5 days.
 So reserves of this vitamin get depleted quickly in cats and this causes low B12 levels.

 In cats, not having enough B12 can cause weight loss, lethargy, diarrhea, or vomiting.

-Can B12 supplements help a sick cat?
+Can B12 shots or supplements help a sick cat?

 If your cat suffers from chronic digestive or gastrointestinal problems, oral B12 supplements are unlikely to help.
 This is because their digestive tissue cannot absorb the nutrient very well, no matter how much they ingest through diet.